CallumJHays/mathpad/README.md

 Features:
 - Intuitive interface for those unfamiliar with Python
-- Easy-to-use construction of systems of equations - goodbye hand calculations!
+- Easy-to-use solving of systems of equations - goodbye hand calculations!
 - Self-explanatory latex output
 - Automatic dimensionality validity checking
 - Automatic unit conversion
-- Easy simulation of differential systems of equations / initial value problem
+- Easy simulation of systems of differential equations / initial value problem
-- Growing library of equations and constants to utilize
+- Growing library of equations and application-specific Val constructors to utilize

 ## Documentation

 Currently the only documentation is `Walkthrough.ipynb`.
-You can access it on the [JupyterLite Sandbox Site here](https://callumjhays.github.io/mathpad/lab?path=Walkthrough.ipynb)
+You can access it on the [JupyterLite Sandbox Site here](https://callumjhays.github.io/mathpad/lab?path=Walkthrough.ipynb).

 ## Installation